fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 await note.save()
 ```

-For the use case of the example code, the [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) method is better suited, so let''s stick to that.
+For the use case of the example code, the [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) method is better suited, so let's stick to that.

 If the object being created is not valid, there is an error message as a result.
 For example, when trying to create a note without content, the operation fails, and the console reveals the reason to be <i>SequelizeValidationError: notNull Violation Note.content cannot be null</i>: